The untold origins of Apple’s groundbreaking design

 Jobs also cleaned up the circuit board inside the case.
 Fastidiousness as well as a drive for clarity were further links between him and the Bauhaus Masters—as the school’s teachers were called—although they would have found the way Jobs dressed intolerable.
 The Bauhaus did not do goofy. or slovenly.
 But the people who developed and perpetuated the standards of the Bauhaus would have embraced Jobs’s goals for pleasing, user-friendly objects.

-That the Cuisinart was the parent of the iMac positions the iPhone in the subsequent generation of the family tree of direct descendants from the Bauhaus.
+That the Cuisinart was the parent of the Apple II Computer positions the iPhone in the subsequent generation of the family tree of direct descendants from the Bauhaus.
 The Cuisinart is a multitask food processor that was created by Carl Sontheimer, an American who was raised in France in the 1920s.
 Sontheimer had left the United States as a baby but had returned to study engineering at MIT.
 He developed not only this kitchen appliance that has become a staple of American households, but also invented a direction finder, dependent on microwaves, that enabled NASA to land a satellite on the moon.

 Sontheimer acquired substantial wealth through the electronics companies that produced these two items.
 Still, the Cuisinart, unlike the direction finder for space vehicles, was an adaptation, not an original creation.
 What Sontheimer put on the market in America in 1973 was essentially derivative of the Robot-Coupe, a higher-priced machine invented by a Frenchman, Pierre Verdon.